-P- debugfcnconstraint
+Р- debugfcnconstraint

 Perform buffer overflow checking even if the errors would be inhibited.

-P- implictconstraints
+Р- implictconstraints

 Generate implicit constraints for functions.
 This is an experimental option.
 Currently this option reduces the number of bounds errors but causes real error to be missed.

 P+ orconstraint

 This flags affects the internal constraint resolution.
 If set, the internal constraint resolution is more accurate.
 The performance impact is minimal so there is little reason not to have this flag set.

 Extensible Checking (Section 13)

-P- mts <filename>
+Р- mts <filename></filename>

 Load meta state declaration and corresponding xh file.

 m++++ statetransfer

 Transfer violates user-defined state rules.

 m++++ statemerge

 Control path merge violates user-defined state merge rules.

 Completeness (Section 13)

 Unused Declarations (Section 13.1)

 These flags control when errors are reported for declarations that are never used.
 The unused annotation can be used to prevent unused errors from being report for a particular declaration.

-m:---+ top-use
+m:+ top-use

 An external declaration is not used in any file.

 m:-+++ const-use

 Constant never used.

 m:-+++ enum-mem-use

 Member of enumerator never used.

 m:++++ var-use

 Variable never used.

 m:-+++ param-use

 Function parameter never used.

 m:++++ fcn-use

 Function is never used.

 m:++++ type-use

+Defined type never used

 Defined type never used.

 m:-+++ field-use

+m:-+++ field-use Field of structure or union type is never used.

-Field of structure or union type is never used.
+m:-+++ m:+ field-use Field of structure or union type is never used. unused-special

-m:---+ unused-special

-Declaration in a special file (corresponding to .l or .y file) is unused.
+m:-+++ m:+ field-use Field of structure or union type is never used. unused-special Declaration in a special file (corresponding to .l or .y file) is unused.

-Complete Programs (Section 13.2)
+- Complete Programs (Section 13.2) - m:--++ decl-undef

-m:--++ decl-undef

-Function, variable, iterator or constant declared but never defined.
+-1 Function, variable, iterator or constant declared but never defined.

-shortcut partial

-Check as partial system (sets -decl-undef, -export-local and prevents checking of macros in headers without corresponding .c files.)
+snortcut Check as partial system (sets -decl-undef, -export-local and prevents checking of macros in headers without corresponding .c files.)

 Exports

-m:---+ export-local
+m:+ export-local

-A declaration is exported but not used outside this module.
-(Declaration can use the static qualifier.)
+qualifier.)

-m:--++ export-header
+m:++ export-header

-A declaration (other than a variable) is exported but does not appear in a header file.

-m:--++ export-header-var
+m:++ export-header-var

 A variable declaration is exported but does not appear in a header file.

 Unrecognized Identifiers

 P: + unrecog

-An unrecognized identifier is used.
+D· ⊥ An unrecognized identifier is used.

-P: + sys-unrecog

-Report unrecognized identifiers that start with the system prefix, (two underscores).
+1. ' Report unrecognized identifiers that start with the system prefix, (two underscores).

 P: - repeat-unrecog

 Report multiple messages for unrecognized identifiers.
-If repeaturrecog is not set, an error is reported only the first time a particular unrecognized identifier appears in the file.
+If repeatunrecog is not set, an error is reported only the first time a particular unrecognized identifier appears in the file.

 Multiple Definition and Declarations

 P: + redef

-A function or variable is defined more than once.
+m:++ A function or variable is defined more than once.

-m:--++ redecl

-An identifier is declared more than once.
+111. ••• An identifier is declared more than once.

 m:-+++ nested-extern

 An extern declaration is used inside a function body.

 ISO Conformance

-m:--++ noparams

-A function is declared without a parameter list prototype.
+m:++ noparams A function is declared without a parameter list prototype.

-m:---+ old-style

-Function definition is in old style syntax.
-Standard prototype syntax is preferred.
+m:+ old-style Function definition is in old style syntax.
+Standard prototype syntax is preferred

 m:-+++ exit-arg

 Argument to exit has implementation defined behavior.
 The only valid arguments to exit are EXIT_SUCCESS, EXIT_FAILURE and 0.
 An error is reported if Splint can determine statically that the argument to exit is not one of these.

 P: + use-varargs

-Report if <varargs.h> is used (should use stdarg.h).
+Report if <varargs.h> is used (should use stdarg.h).</varargs.h>